A friendly guide for curious explorers

 The great families of belief.

 There are thousands of religions, but many are cousins β€” they grew from the same roots and share big ideas.
-Here are four families to know.
+Here are four families to know, and then a quick, fair hello to some of the major living traditions.

 The Abrahamic family